Wind Climates#

 Note

-Note that the west_east and south_north coordinate values have changed after reprojection.
+Note that the west_east and south_north coordinate values change after reprojection.

 To set and get the crs of an object, use windkit.spatial.set_crs() and windkit.spatial.get_crs().